Madico

 Professional window film dealers are aware of the tint laws in their state of business and can advise you on the tint product that will best meet your needs while still adhering to state laws.
 It is illegal for dealers to sell and install tint that does not comply with state laws.

 However, it is ultimately up to the consumer to ensure that their tint is legal.
-Download a comprehensive State Window Tinting Rules & Laws chart that was created by the International Window Film Association (IWFA).
+Download a comprehensive U.S. State and Canadian Laws charts that was created by the International Window Film Association (IWFA).

 Our recent blog posts